gregcmartin/auto-vid-editor/README.md

 3. Ensure you have at least 64GB RAM for the 30B model

 ### Model Download
-First run will download models (~8GB for MLX version):
+First run will download models:
 - Models are cached in `~/.cache/huggingface/`
-- Download time: 5-15 minutes depending on connection
+- Download time: 30m minutes depending on connection
 - Subsequent runs use cached models

-## Roadmap ideas

-- Enrich prompt engineering for more precise overlays and camera direction.
-- Add voice-over synthesis hooks aligned with the generated scripts.
-- Bundle optional assets (fonts, LUTs) and ship a Docker/devcontainer for reproducible environments.
-- Support for smaller quantized models (4B/7B variants when available)